 'When You're In Love': THR's 1937 Review

-In February 1937, Columbia Pictures unveiled the musical When You're in Love, featuring star turns by Cary Grant and Grace Moore.
+On February 12, 1937, Columbia Pictures unveiled the musical When You're in Love, featuring star turns by Cary Grant and Grace Moore.
 The Hollywood Reporter's original review is below.

 With a more substantial story than the last two Grace Moore vehicles, When You're in Love is a signal triumph for the foremost diva of the screen, for Cary Grant who should soar to stardom as a result of his performance in this, and for Robert Riskin, here notably handling his first directorial assignment.
 It is money in the bank for any house, due for holdover business in many spots.

 Based on an original idea by Ethel Hill and Cedric Worth, the screenplay is fashioned of the sparkling stuff Riskin writes so well.
 As usual, he develops incidental characters to point to the characterizations of his principals, and as usual, his love scenes are packed with charming humor.
 His direction proves to be of the same school and is of exceedingly high order that has no mark of a first effort.
 The satire upon the spread of a rumor is delightful.

 Grace Moore sings in superb voice, bringing down the house with an unexpected "hot" rendition of Cab Calloway's jazz classic "Minnie the Moocher," the arrangement of which is credited to Al Siegel.
 Miss Moore sells it for a highlight they will be talking about for weeks.
 She also has a new hit number in the ballad "Our Song," by Jerome Kern with lyrics by Dorothy Fields.
 The same songwriters give her a pleasant lullaby "The Whistling Boy," which is attractively staged as a novelty.
 Her other musical selections include Schubert's "Serenade," Lecuona's "Sibonay" and "In the Gloaming."